 The aim of this phase is to ‘prime’ the athletes for their session or competition.

-This phase of the warm-up is fixated on exercises which will directly lead to performance improvements in following activities.
-Developed using the principle of post-activation potentiation, this phase of the warm-up will now begin to unidentifiably transit into the workout/ sport itself, meaning it will begin to incorporate sports-specific activities using rising intensities.
+This phase of the warm-up is fixated on exercises that will directly lead to performance improvements in the following activities.
+Developed using the principle of post-activation potentiation, this phase of the warm-up will now begin to unidentifiably transit into the workout/sport itself, meaning it will begin to incorporate sports-specific activities using rising intensities.
 This phase serves two primary objectives:

 - ↑ Intensity to a comparable level the athletes’ are about to compete in.

 - ↑ Improve subsequent performance utilising the effects of post-activation potentiation.

 Therefore, the content of the potentiation/performance phase will see high-intensity drills that are highly specific to the sport.
 For example, the potentiation phase of a sprint session may include sprint-specific drills such as 5-10 m accelerations, rolling 30-40m sprints, plyometrics and so on.
 In team-based sports such as football (soccer), this may include the use of plyometrics, reactive agility drills in a chaotic environment, and sprints using various intensities and distances.

 An example of potentiation/performance exercises for a technical rugby session may include: